 Shanghai – Beijing – Xian – Guilin – Hong Kong

-This affordable premium tour hits China’s most popular cities taking in all the major highlights including the Great Wall, Forbidden City, the Terracotta Army Museum and a cruise on picturesque Li River.
+This affordable premium tour takes in China’s most popular destinations.
+Highlights include the Great Wall, Forbidden City, the Terracotta Army Museum and a cruise on picturesque Li River.

 - Group size limited to 20.